-Patients are dosed with adjuvant INB-200 via intracranial catheter injection within four hours of receiving intravenous dosing with TMZ on day 1 of the maintenance cycle.
-Oral dosing of TMZ will continue for the four subsequent days during each 28-day treatment cycle.
+Patients are dosed with adjuvant INB-200 via intracranial catheter injection, as shown in Figure 9 above, within four hours of receiving intravenous dosing with TMZ on day one of the maintenance cycle.
+Oral dosing of TMZ will continue for the four subsequent days during each 28-day treatment cycle, as shown in Figure 10 below.
 Depending on which dose cohort they are enrolled in, patients will be administered either one, three or potentially up to six injections of INB-200.